MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/How-to-Assign-Members-to-User-Roles.md

 ---
-title: How to Assign Members to User Roles ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
+title: How to Assign Members to User Roles
-  - operations-manager
+author: mgoedtel
+manager: cfreemanwa
+ms.date: 2016-08-29
-ms.tgt_pltfrm: na
+ms.custom: na
+ms.prod: system-center-threshold
+ms.technology: operations-manager
 ms.topic: article
-ms.assetid: 3227d809-5f3f-4e64-8356-8029c2e5b6f7
-author:mgoedtel
-manager:cfreemanwa
 ---

 # How to Assign Members to User Roles

-[!INCLUDE[om12long](../../om/manage/includes/om12long_md.md)] provides eight standard user roles that are created during setup.
+System Center 2016 - Operations Manager provides eight standard user roles that are created during setup.
 You can assign groups and individuals to these built\-in user roles to provide them with the ability to perform certain tasks and to access certain information.

 The following table describes the built\-in user roles, which have global scope for the management group.
 To limit the scope for a user, create a new user role.
-For more information, see [Implementing User Roles](../../om/manage/Implementing-User-Roles.md).
+For more information, see [Implementing User Roles](Implementing-User-Roles.md).

 > [!IMPORTANT]
 > When you add a group to the Operations Manager Administrators user role, you must restart the management server for the change to take effect.